Hopsan/hopsan/packaging/deb/DebReadme.txt

 These DEB packages are meant for installation on Debian or *Ubuntu (GNU Linux based) operating systems.

 Hopsan will be installed to /opt/hopsan
-A "shortcut" to HopsanGUI should end up under the Science, Engineering or Education category in your menu.
+A "shortcut" to HopsanGUI and HoLC should end up under the Science, Engineering or Education category in your menu.
-HopsanCLI, HoLC, server executables and libraries can be found in /opt/hopsan/bin
+HopsanCLI, network executables and libraries can be found in /opt/hopsan/bin

 ----------------------------------------
  What version to choose: